frankframework/frankframework/FRANKDOC.md

 The annotation is placed on a class here.
 Then only that class is added to the group in the Frank!Doc web application.

+Finally, Java classes that do not have or inherit a [@FrankDocGroup](./core/src/main/java/nl/nn/adapterframework/doc/FrankDocGroup.java) annotation are put in group `Other`.

 ## Attribute types

 ## Attribute default value